Contributing#

 Test suite#

-All the tests can be found in the test folder at the root of the FESTIM repository.
+All tests live in the test folder at the root of the repository.

 Note